antonrh/anydi/docs/usage.md

 ### Pytest Plugin

-`AnyDI` offers a pytest plugin that simplifies the testing process.
-You can annotate a test function with the `@pytest.mark.inject` decorator to automatically inject dependencies into the test function, or you can set the global configuration value `anydi_inject_all` to `True` to inject dependencies into all test functions automatically.

-Additionally, you need to define a `container` fixture to provide a `Container` instance for the test function, or use the `anydi_setup_container` fixture.
+`AnyDI` provides a pytest plugin that automatically injects dependencies into test functions, eliminating boilerplate code and making tests cleaner.

+#### Configuration

+##### Container Setup

+There are two ways to provide a container for your tests:

+**Option 1: Define a `container` fixture**

 ```python
 import pytest